MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 - **On-premises workflow** – Your indexing process is part of an on-premises workflow, and you want to lower the indexing duration latency affecting the flow.
 - **Pre-indexing** – You want to index before uploading the content to the cloud.
 To create clarity, you can presort your on-premises video and/or audio archive, and then only upload it for Standard and/or Advanced indexing in the Cloud.

+> [!NOTE]
+> To successfully deploy the VI Extension it is mandatory that we approve your Azure subscription id in advance.
+Therefore you must first sign up using [this form](https://aka.ms/vi-register).

 ## Sample architecture